kodadot/developers/docs/how_to_create_wallet.md

 - For start, we'll need to create a wallet which can store digital assets.
 Since we are in Polkadot/Kusama ecosystem, we'll be using polkadot.js wallet.

-- We'll have 2 tutorials to choose from, either you can watch video tutorial in english on our youtube channel, or you can follow the step by step tutorial
+- We'll have 2 tutorials to choose from, either you can watch video tutorial in english on our youtube channel, or you can follow the step by step tutorial.
+The tutorial on youtube channel will be avalaible soon.